Smell of death permeates Myanmar cities after quake kills over 1,600 and leaves countless buried

 Teams from Singapore have been working already in Naypitaw.
 Malaysia dispatched a team of 50 personnel on Sunday with trucks, search and rescue equipment and medical supplies.
 Thailand said 55 of its soldiers arrived in Yangon on Sunday to help with search and rescue operations, while Britain announced a $13 million aid package to help its locally-funded partners already in Myanmar respond to the crisis.

-In neighboring Thailand, the quake rocked much of the county, bringing down a high-rise building under construction in Bangkok, some 1,300 kilometers (800 miles) away from the epicenter.
+In neighboring Thailand, the quake rocked much of the country, bringing down a high-rise building under construction in Bangkok, some 1,300 kilometers (800 miles) away from the epicenter.

 So far, 10 people have been found dead at the construction site near the popular Chatuchak market, where 83 people are unaccounted for and the latest body was recovered from the rubble early Sunday morning.
 A total of 17 people have been reported killed by the quake in Thailand so far.